gerard2perez/ember-cli-crudtable/README.md

 The mixin calls and update function which set's all the internal values.

 ###Extending the paginator
-if you need to change the paginator behavor you should create a file in **app/paginator/crudtable.js** The next snippet is the default *paginator* implementation (which works with Sails.js and the Advanced Blueprints).
+if you need to change the paginator behavior you should create a file in **app/paginator/crudtable.js** The next snippet is the default *paginator* implementation (which works with Sails.js and the Advanced Blueprints).

 ```javascript